stephsuber/renci-website/src/content/news/blog/2020/05/19_beyond-data-supporting-community-during-a-pandemic/index.md

 Hiles' story is a little different.
 Her family "adopted" the milk shelf of their neighborhood food bank a few months ago.
 Their responsibility as milk sponsors is to keep the shelf full of Ultra-High Temperature (UHT) milk.

 "Many non-perishable foods are very hard to come by, putting the folks in our communities who were already food insecure in a riskier position," said Hiles.
-"I have been working with our nation’s leading UHT milk providers to donate milk to Durham food banks, as well as to get grants written for our food bank to create more stability for our future."
+"I have been working with our nation's leading UHT milk providers to donate milk to Durham food banks, as well as to get grants written for our food bank to create more stability for our future."

 ![Hiles, after dropping off her first milk donation to the neighborhood food bank](https://renci.org/wp-content/uploads/2020/05/image.png)